-This stockpile of computers outside the old Prestonsburgrade school is due to be picked up and recycled in the ne future.
-School board officials say the computers, which has act outside the school for the past several days, have be declared support of the past several days, have be declared support of the public or private sectors for them.
+photo by Sheldon Compton This stockpile of computers outside the old Prestonsburg grade school is due to be picked up and recycled in the near future.
+School board officials say the computers, which have sat outside the school for the past several days, have been declared surplus and that no bids were received from the public or private sectors for them.